Hyundai Santa Fe review

 Santa Fe Plug-in Hybrid | 250bhp | 9.3 seconds | 112mph |

 The ride at lower speeds is comfortable, while the hybrid system fills in the power band as the engine gets up to speed.
 The car’s warning beeps are slightly frustrating, though.
-There’s a distracted-driving warning that tends to activate every time you look anywhere other than straight ahead – which can be a nuisance if you’re looking both ways when pulling out of a junction.
+There’s a distracted-driving warning that seemed to activate every time we looked anywhere other than straight ahead.
+This proved a particular nuisance when looking both ways before pulling out of a junction.

 The PHEV model is quiet and refined around town because it favours electric drive as long as there’s enough charge in the battery.
 Hyundai claims an official range of 33.6 miles from a fully charged pack, while the transition from electric to petrol drive is smooth, with no transmission shunt between power sources.

 Another irritation of the audible warnings is that the car beeps when the road sign camera system detects a change in the speed limit, and does so again if you should breach it even by 1mph.
 It’s simple enough to deactivate the system with a long press of the mute button on the multifunction steering wheel, but current regulations mean it defaults back to ‘on’ every time you start the car.
-This is common on many new cars, though, and isn’t specific to the Santa Fe.
+This is common on many new cars, but the Santa Fe’s system is one of the more intrusive.

 Accelerating sees the engine become more vocal, and the hybrid model uses combustion power most of the time.
 As long as there’s some charge in the PHEV’s battery (and the system tends to retain around 15 per cent capacity when in use), then the electric motor will do most of the work.
 When you do wake the engine, it’s not a very pleasant-sounding unit, with a harsh note that is sustained by the gearbox holding on to ratios in the style of a CVT transmission.